History of Newark, New Jersey: Post-World War II era

+Between 1949 and 1967, at least 10,000 historic buildings across 2,500 acres (1,011 ha) were demolished displacing 50,000 residents, 65% of whom were black and Hispanic.
+Newark spent more on urban renewal per capita than any of the nation's thirty major cities.

 From 1950 to 1960, while Newark's overall population dropped from 438,000 to 408,000, it gained 65,000 non-whites.
 By 1966, Newark had a black majority, a faster turnover than most other northern cities had experienced.
-Evaluating the riots of 1967, Newark educator Nathan Wright, Jr. said, "No typical American city has as yet experienced such a precipitous change from a white to a black majority."
+Evaluating the riots of 1967, Newark educator Nathan Wright Jr. said, "No typical American city has as yet experienced such a precipitous change from a white to a black majority."
 The misfortune of the Great Migration and Puerto Rican migration was that Southern blacks and Puerto Ricans were moving to Newark to be industrial workers just as the industrial jobs were decreasing sharply.
 Many suffered the culture shock of leaving a rural area for an urban industrial job base and environment.
 The latest migrants to Newark left poverty in the South to find poverty in the North.

-During the 1950s alone, Newark's white population decreased by more than 25 percent from 363,000 to 266,000.
+During the 1950s alone, Newark's white population decreased by more than 25 percent, from 363,000 to 266,000.
 From 1960 to 1967, its white population fell further to 46,000.
-Although in-migration of new ethnic groups combined with white flight markedly affected the demographics of Newark, the racial composition of city workers did not change as rapidly.
-In addition, the political and economic power in the city remained based in the white population.
+Although immigration of new ethnic groups combined with white flight markedly affected the demographics of Newark, the racial composition of city workers did not change as rapidly.
+In addition, the political and economic power in the city remained based on the white population.

+In 1966, without consulting any residents of the neighborhood to be affected, mayor Hugh J. Addonizio (1962–1970) offered to condemn and raze 150 acres (61 hectares) of a densely populated black neighborhood in the central ward for the University of Medicine and Dentistry of New Jersey (UMDNJ) to move the school from Jersey City to Newark.
+UMDNJ had wanted to settle in nearby suburban Madison.

+In response to the Addonizio administration's lack of school construction, ability to reduce crime, or address the city's concerning property tax situation, former mayor Leo P. Carlin (1953–1962) prophetically warned, "Newark is a city in trouble, a city that is running out of time."